 Of important note, Swarthmore is also a borough of artists.
 Swarthmore has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Swarthmore’s character.

 Also of interest is that Swarthmore has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 12.58% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Swarthmore is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Swarthmore to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

 Because of many things, Swarthmore is a great place for families with children to consider.
 First of all, many other families with children live here, making Swarthmore a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Swarthmore has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Swarthmore’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.